{xtd_wp_head}

 There are several reasons you should disclose to CURF.
 First, Clemson employees have a duty to disclose per the University IP Policy and the Bayh-Dole Act of 1980 (if your research has been federally funded).
 Second, having a record of disclosure on file helps support any IP protection sought.
 Third, CURF has access to a variety of resources to support technology commercialization.
 We recommend disclosing your invention to our office before publicly disclosing your invention in any other forum.

 Public disclosure is any non-confidential disclosure of information.
 A public disclosure can include anything from a peer-reviewed publication to a campus poster or web announcement.
 Non-confidential disclosures come up organically during routine academic pursuits such as campus talks, conference abstracts, funded grant applications, seminars, collaborations with faculty at other universities, and open thesis defenses.
+A public disclosure that would allow a skilled viewer to recreate an invention without undue effort can impact CURF's ability to file a patent application.

 When you feel you have developed an idea in the course of research that is novel or solves a significant problem, complete an invention disclosure.